rmorsomme/Genetic-Algorithm-for-Poker/README.md

-Shiny to visualize the results available on https://rmorsomme.shinyapps.io/shiny_app_-_poker/
+Shiny App to visualize the results of the simulation available on https://rmorsomme.shinyapps.io/shiny_app_-_poker/